markomanninen/calchylus/README.rst

 done by manipulation of the Lambda terms.
 Manipulation rules are simple and were originally made with a paper and a pen, but now we rather use computers for the task.
 Lambda calculus also addresses the problem, what can be proved and solved and what cannot be computed in a finite time.
+Formally these are called the decidability and the halting problem.

 Beside evaluating Lambda expressions, ``calchylus`` module can serve as a starting point for a mini programming language.
 Via custom macros representing